Sigchi98/2048/README.md

-A hand -on 2048 game build
+A hand - on 2048 game build